 In conjunction with the Asset Purchase Agreement with GCU, we received a Secured Note as consideration for the transferred assets (the "Transferred Assets").
 The Secured Note contains customary commercial credit terms, including affirmative and negative covenants applicable to GCU, and provides that the Secured Note bears interest at an annual rate of 6.0%, has a maturity date of June 30, 2025, and is secured by all of the assets of GCU.
-The Secured Note provides for GCU to make interest only payments during the term, with all principal and accrued and unpaid interest due at maturity, and also provides that we may loan additional amounts to GCU to fund approved capital expenditures during the first three years of the term.
-As of March 31, 2021, the Company had loaned an additional \$99,815 to GCU, net of repayments.
-We believe that GCU's cash flows from operations are currently sufficient to fund all of its capital expenditures without additional loans from us although it is possible that GCU will continue to borrow from us for short term cash flow needs.
+The Secured Note provides for GCU to make interest only payments during the term, with all principal and accrued and unpaid interest due at maturity, and also provides that we may loan additional amounts to GCU to fund approved capital expenditures.
+GCU has been funding its capital expenditures using its own funds except that, in both June 2021 and 2020 GCU requested additional loan amounts that approximated its previous capital expenditures during those fiscal years.
+In both instances GCU repaid the amounts borrowed in the following month.
+As of September 30, 2021, the Company had loaned an additional \$99,815 to GCU, net of repayments.